Frequently Asked Questions

 How do we set the maximum emissions level (ceiling)?

 When allocating national consumption emissions across income groups, we apply a global emissions ceiling above which we assume per capita emissions do not rise regardless of income.
-In our previous analysis (1990–2015), we assumed a conservative ceiling of 300 tons of carbon dioxide per capita.
-This was anchored to estimates of very high-income carbon footprints in the literature (please see Kartha et al., 2020 for more a more detailed discussion).
-Please note that between our 2015 and 2019, we have not raised the ceiling.
-This will limit the perceived growth of emissions at the highest income levels.
+In our previous analysis, we assumed a conservative ceiling of 300 tons of carbon dioxide per capita.
+In the 2025 analysis, the maximum emissions ceiling was raised from 300 to 3000 tons of carbon dioxide per capita to reflect new evidence of the carbon footprint of the richest individuals in literature.14-16 Even with the increase, this will limit the perceived growth of emissions at the highest income levels.

 How do emissions change with income?
 What elasticity number did we use in our analysis?